Overview

 During breast cancer surgery

-- An incision in your breast to remove cancer and surrounding tissue.
-How much tissue is removed will depend on whether you undergo lumpectomy to remove part of the breast tissue or mastectomy to remove all of the breast tissue.
+• An incision in the breast to remove the cancer.
+How much tissue is removed will depend on the procedure.
 The placement and length of the incision depends on the location of the cancer within the breast.

-- Closure of the incision.
-The surgeon closes the incision with attention to your appearance.
-Dissolvable stitches are placed to reduce scarring.
+• Closure of the incision.
+The surgeon closes the incision with stitches.

-- Reconstruction, if you choose.
-If you are undergoing mastectomy and choose breast reconstruction, the reconstruction is most frequently started at the time of your cancer operation.
-In some cases, reconstruction may be delayed and done in a separate surgery.
+• Reconstruction, if you choose.
+If you want breast reconstruction, the reconstruction is often started at the time of your cancer operation.
+Sometimes reconstruction is done after all your treatments are finished.
+Breast reconstruction typically takes more than one operation to complete.

 After breast cancer surgery